evhub/conditioning-predictive-models/posts.md

         1. The relevant camera here is effectively “what data points are in the training set, conditional on being in training.”
 Note that conditioning on being in training is necessary, since otherwise “what data points are in the training set” isn’t well-defined during deployment when no such training set exists.
     2. _How does the model compute its output from what it predicts its “camera” will show?_
         2. The model selects the output which minimizes the cross-entropy loss relative to what it thinks the camera will show (that is, what it thinks will be in the training set).
+2. _An agent maximizing long-run predictive accuracy:_
+    1. _What “camera” is it tracking?_
+        1. TODO
+    2. _How does the model compute its output from what it predicts its “camera” will show?_
+        1. TODO
-2. _A deceptive agent trying to gain power in the world:_
+3. _A deceptive agent trying to gain power in the world:_
-    3. _What “camera” is it tracking?_
+    1. _What “camera” is it tracking?_
-        3. For a deceptive model, the “camera” that it needs to track is the objective that it’s attempting to maximize.
+        1. For a deceptive model, the “camera” that it needs to track is the objective that it’s attempting to maximize.
 As a simple example, a paperclip maximizer would have a “camera” that tracks the number of paperclips.
-    4. _How does the model compute its output from what it predicts its “camera” will show?_
+    2. _How does the model compute its output from what it predicts its “camera” will show?_
-        4. It selects the output which causes the camera to show the best result according to its objective.
+        1. It selects the output which causes the camera to show the best result according to its objective.
-3. _A general inductor:_
+4. _A general inductor:_
-    5. _What “camera” is it tracking?_
+    1. _What “camera” is it tracking?_
-        5. A general inductor keeps track of many different hypotheses for what its “cameras” might represent, potentially drawing from the space of all computable data-generating procedures.
+        1. A general inductor keeps track of many different hypotheses for what its “cameras” might represent, potentially drawing from the space of all computable data-generating procedures.
 It updates the weights of these hypothesis using Bayes rule on the observed outputs.
-    6. _How does the model compute its output from what it predicts its “camera” will show?_
+    2. _How does the model compute its output from what it predicts its “camera” will show?_
-        6. Given a distribution over possible cameras, a general inductor predicts whatever observations would come next on the different possible cameras, weighted by how likely it currently thinks each possible camera is.
+        1. Given a distribution over possible cameras, a general inductor predicts whatever observations would come next on the different possible cameras, weighted by how likely it currently thinks each possible camera is.
-4. _A predictive model of the world (with fixed, physical cameras):_
+5. _A predictive model of the world (with fixed, physical cameras):_
-    7. _What “camera” is it tracking?_
+    1. _What “camera” is it tracking?_
-        7. The camera here is some physical generalization of the data-generating procedure.
+        1. The camera here is some physical generalization of the data-generating procedure.
 For example, “whatever appears on these websites from 2015 to 2022.”
-    8. _How does the model compute its output from what it predicts its “camera” will show?_
+    2. _How does the model compute its output from what it predicts its “camera” will show?_
-        8. The model outputs whatever the most likely next observation is for its cameras to show.
+        1. The model outputs whatever the most likely next observation is for its cameras to show.
 This is similar to 3b., but with the model only considering physical cameras rather than arbitrary data-generation processes.

 Though it may not immediately look like it, we think that this decomposition here is highly related to the `world_model + optimization_procedure + mesa_objective` decomposition in “[How likely is deceptive alignment?](https://www.alignmentforum.org/posts/A9NxPTwbw6r6Awuwt/how-likely-is-deceptive-alignment#Deceptive_alignment_in_the_low_path_dependence_world)”.
 The primary differences being that: we are thinking of the objective as primarily being about what “camera” the model is paying attention to, we’re thinking of how the model uses its camera as its optimization procedure, and we’re eliding the world model as it’s effectively the same in all cases here.
 Thus, we think a similar analysis to that used in “How likely is deceptive alignment?” should be applicable here as well.